tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 ## Controlled Output

-When you start to notice that your ability to speak has emerged, that's when you may begin practicing output.
+When you start to notice that your ability to speak has emerged, that's when you can begin practicing output.
 When you already **have high comprehension**, your ears should be well-trained, so you'll be able to notice and correct your mistakes when you listen to a recording of yourself.

-You can practice speaking by repeating sentences aloud using recordings of native speakers: clips from anime, TV shows, or movies, for example.
+You can practice speaking by repeating sentences aloud using recordings of native speakers, such as clips from anime, TV shows, or movies.
+This technique is known as "imitation exercise."
+Imitation involves listening to a recording of a native speaker talking and repeating what they say, trying to match their speed, rhythm, and intonation as closely as possible.
+Record yourself and pay attention to your own pronunciation.
+Try to correct all the mistakes you notice.

-It is also helpful to start writing blog posts and essays.
+It's also helpful to start writing blog posts and essays.
-Always verify that your output is correct.
+Always verify that your output is correct &mdash; control yourself.
 Correct your mistakes when you find them.
-You can have your essays checked and corrected by native speakers or by automated tools
+You can have your essays **checked** and corrected by native speakers or by automated tools
-(e.g. `Duck.ai`, an AI chatbot that you can ask to check your text).
+(e.g., [Duck.ai](http://duck.ai/), an AI chatbot that you can ask to check your text).

+Remember that you must not practice speaking until your listening ability is really good.
+If you start speaking before you can hear all the sounds of your target language, you'll reinforce bad habits, making them nearly impossible to fix later.
+Every time you say something incorrectly, you're training your brain to store that warped pronunciation.

-If speaking isn't your top priority, you can neglect speaking practice.
+**If speaking isn't your top priority**, you can neglect speaking practice.
 However,
 evidence shows that avoiding output practice for too long has negative effects.